-The one-year certificate program in Wine Business Management is a non-credit, professional certificate program open to those seriously interested in working in the wine industry or expanding their knowledge to enhance their current position.
+The one-year, online, non-credit certificate program in Wine Business Management will benefit students who are seriously interested in working in the wine industry and want to expand their knowledge to enhance their current position or change in career.

 |$4,995 for entire certificate program

 $995 for individual modules